btj/ogp-notes/representation_objects.md

 Fraction[] elements = myList.getElements();
 elements[0] = null;
-// Object myList is now in an inconsistent state myList.sum(); // crashes with a NullPointerException
+// Object myList is now in an inconsistent state myList.getSum(); // crashes with a NullPointerException
 ```
-Method `sum` relies on the receiver's representation invariants for its safe execution; indeed, running this method
+Method `getSum` relies on the receiver's representation invariants for its safe execution; indeed, running this method
 after breaking the representation invariants causes the method to crash.

 As before, we can fix this leak by copying the array: